samanapdl/Irish-Neural-Network/readme.txt

 Load the Iris data

-Break your data set into two parts: training and testing.
+Break data set into two parts: training and testing.

 Modify the ANN architecture, learning rate, and momentum parameters until you find a combination that you feel provides the best performance ON THE TRAINING DATA SET.